estherbouquet/lectura-plus/README.md

   - make sure the printer is plugged correctly

-  - run `python3 nameofyourfile.py` and it works!
+  - run `python3 nameofyourfile.py`

+  if the installation worked, you should now have a tiny printed paper greeting you 🔖